Friday, December 30, 2022

 Four Seasons in Canada

 We have made it this year, 2022.
-We have travelled great distances in British Columbia and had a meaningful journey.
+We have traveled great distances in British Columbia and had a meaningful journey.
 We discovered places, explored local cultures, and enjoyed the food, the wine, and the music.

-There are so many things to enjoy and experience, so we look forward to more travel in 2023.
+There are so many things to enjoy and experience, so we eagerly look forward to more travel in 2023.
 Life is a journey on the road.
 It gives a new perspective on something.

 The year 2022 has been a roller coaster of emotions.
 I've learned many things in Canada and hope to continue living my best life while achieving my most cherished hopes and dreams.